k-loki/HealthBot/README.md

 The bot interface is integrated into a demo hospital website for demonstration and the website is also hosted on Microsoft azure.
 I made use of Microsoft Azure's static web app serivice to deploy and host this demo website.

+This repository has files of demo website.
+And the file "index.html" has webchat rendered into it.
+The webchat is accessed by a directline token which you can see in the "index.html" file.

 For demo:

 [Click here for a quick demo](https://gray-meadow-05b3f7410.azurestaticapps.net)